CaroChoch/holbertonschool-printf/README.md

 ## Compilation

-Our code can be compiled this way :
+Our code can be compiled on Ubuntu 20.04 LTS by this way :

     $ gcc -Wall -Werror -Wextra -pedantic -Wno-format *.c